klee-schoeppl/ptt-calculator/README.md

 ***
 #### Dice Task Shiny-App
 This little Shiny application does the exact same thing as the Dice Task Subroutine, but comes with a UI.
-Accessible [here](https://leon-schoeppl.shinyapps.io/dicetaskshiny/).
+Accessible [in the browser hosted by shinyapps.io](https://leon-schoeppl.shinyapps.io/dicetaskshiny/).